barackm/catalogue-of-recipes/README.md

 ## Show your support

-Give a ⭐️ if you like this project!❤️
+Give a ⭐️ if you like this project! ❤️

 ## Acknowledgments